-The Murray River and it's surrounding valley is central to life for Albury's citizens.
-It's majestic and seasonal landscape is also a major attraction to visitors throughout the year.
+The Murray River and the surrounding valley is central to life for Albury's citizens.
+Its majestic and seasonal landscape is also a major attraction to visitors throughout the year.

-While there are a range of attractions and local parklands that bring the community to the banks of the river, it's urban fabric has historically been a point of separation.
+While there are a range of attractions and local parklands that bring the community to the banks of the river, its urban fabric has historically been a point of separation.

 The river is a core component to Albury's narrative.
-The future Cultural Precinct has the opportunity to acknowledge Albury's unique and valuable landscape setting and incorporate the narrative of the river into it's urban heart.
+The future Cultural Precinct has the opportunity to acknowledge Albury's unique and valuable landscape setting and incorporate the narrative of the river into the urban heart.